Chapman (drink)

-Chapman is a non-alcoholic drink, usually red in colour.
+Chapman is a non-alcoholic drink originated from Nigeria.
 Often referred to as a non-alcoholic punch, it is traditionally made with a mix of Fanta, Sprite, Cucumber, Lemon, Grenadine and Angostura bitters and is traditionally served in a large mug with ice and a few slices of cucumber.
 It is often described as Nigeria's favourite drink and though predominantly served without alcohol, it can also be served with a hint of vodka or rum.